 Thikra: Night of Remembering

-The past and present converge in a journey through tradition to honour our ancestors in Akram Khan Company's final touring production
+Past and present converge in a journey through tradition, honouring our ancestors in Akram Khan Company’s final touring production

 Imagined as an annual gathering, a tribe of women come together for one night only to awaken the spirit of those who came before them.
 Through ceremony and shared remembrance, they transcend time, uniting the past and present in a profound act of renewal.